jsilvela/jsilvela.github.io/content/post/2018-08-05-sql-over-time.md

 ```

 Interestingly, in my current Linux machine running PostgreSQL 9.6, this second
-query is slower, and uses more disk for the internal hasing previous to the `JOIN`.
+query is slower, and uses more disk for the internal hashing previous to the `JOIN`.

 Now let's see another approach using window functions: